It’s always fun to celebrate the season with a poem. Here’s a nice one about summer by Robert Louis Stevenson with a recording…

 I hope you enjoy this poem and the summer season!

-This article was posted on Monday, July 7th, 2014 at 3:02 pm and is filed under Poems, Poetry, Poets, Robert Louis Stevenson, Seasonal, Summer.
+This article was posted on Monday, July 7th, 2014 at 3:02 pm and is filed under English, Languages, Poems, Poetry, Poets, Robert Louis Stevenson, Seasonal, Summer.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 One Response to “Summer Sun–A Poem with Recording”